Annual Competition Guidelines

 We’re seeking short contemporary musical theater material, in the style of what might be found on Broadway, off-Broadway or the West End.
 Think of shows like Candide or Little Shop of Horrors, pop operas like Sweeney Todd or Chess, or chamber musicals like Once on this Island or Falsettos.
 (Even small accessible operas like The Telephone or Trouble in Tahiti are possible models.)
 All have solid plots, and all rely on sung material to advance them.

 Of primary importance is to start with a strong story, even if it means postponing work on music and lyrics until the dramatic foundation is complete.
 This is one reason we suggest (but do not require) that musicals be based on a short story, play, film, poem or teleplay—either in the public domain (usually meaning it was originally published more than seventy-five years ago) or for which adaptation rights have been obtained.
 (While we’d love to have pieces based on works by Gabriel Garcia Marquez, Rod Serling, or Stephen King, getting the rights to adapt a work still in copyright can sometimes be difficult.
-Stories by writers like Ambrose Bierce, Jack London, and Guy de Maupassant, among many others, are in the public domain and can be freely adapted.)
+Stories by writers like Jack London, Katherine Mansfield, Ambrose Bierce and Guy de Maupassant, among many others, are in the public domain and can be freely adapted.)

 Fast-paced comedy material has an advantage.